General Data Protection Regulation (GDPR)

 Gain Insights on GDPR’s Requirements

-The 2-year transition period for the introduction of the GDPR requirements ends on May 25th, 2018.
+The 2-year transition period for the introduction of the GDPR requirements has ended on May 25th, 2018.
 An introduction to the scope of GDPR regulation in the blog of SEEBURGER’s CISO.

 Understanding GDPR’s Security Implications

 The exchange of personal data between companies is a common security weakness.
 Read more on the blog post of SEEBURGER’s Head of Global Services & Support.